 Lighthouses of Réunion

-Réunion (officially La Réunion) is a volcanic island in the Indian Ocean roughly 800 km (500 mi) east of Madagascar.
+Réunion (officially La Réunion) is a volcanic island in the South Indian Ocean roughly 800 km (500 mi) east of Madagascar.
 The island is elliptical in shape, about 70 km (45 mi) by 40 km (25 mi).
 It was uninhabited when Portuguese navigators discovered it in 1513.
 Settled by the French around 1640, Réunion has remained French ever since; in 1946 it became an overseas département of the French Republic.
-The island has a population of about 875,000.
+Like all of France it belongs to the European Union and uses the euro as its currency.
+The island has a population of about 900,000.

 Réunion has no natural harbors of any size, so beginning in the late nineteenth century an artificial harbor called Port Réunion, or simply Le Port, was cut into the coast near Pointe des Galets, at the northwestern corner of the island.